GenesysCloudBlueprints/microsoft-teams-blueprint/blueprint/index.md

 9. Define the static values for the input variables, `startTime`, `endTime`, and `timeZone`.

    :::primary
    **Note:** You can enter the same value for `startTime` and `endTime` parameters and the timestamp can be in the past.
-Also, define your own timestamp format.
+Also, you can define your own timestamp format.
 The example shows the value to create the ISO-8601 format timestamp.
    :::

    ![Define Static Input Variables](images/mapFirstDataActionDefineInputVariables.png "Define Static Input Variables")

-10. Expand the second data action that sends the SMS.
+10. Expand the second data action that sends the SMS message.

     ![Expand the second data action.](images/expandSecondDataAction.png "Expand the second data action.")

-11. From the Category list, select the category of the Send SMS data action.
-From the Data Action list, select the Send SMS data action.
+11. From the **Category** list, select the category of the Send SMS data action.
+From the **Data Action** list, select the Send SMS data action.

     ![Map Second Data Action](images/mapSecondDataAction.png "Map Second Data Action")

 12. Expand the input variables for the second data action.

-13. In the **fromAddress** input variable, type one of your SMS numbers bought from the Genesys Cloud organization.
+13. In the **fromAddress** input variable, type one of the SMS numbers that was purchased for your Genesys Cloud organization.

       :::primary
-      **Note:** See [Purchase SMS long code numbers](https://help.mypurecloud.com/articles/purchase-sms-long-code-numbers/ "Opens the Purchase SMS long code numbers article") in the Genesys Cloud Resource Center for detailed steps about purchasing an SMS number.
+      **Note:** For more information about purchasing SMS numbers, see [Purchase SMS long code numbers](https://help.mypurecloud.com/articles/purchase-sms-long-code-numbers/ "Opens the Purchase SMS long code numbers article") in the Genesys Cloud Resource Center.
 You must enter the SMS number in +11234567890 format.
       :::

     ![Define From Address Input Variable](images/mapSecondDataActionFromAddressVariable.png "Define From Address Input Variable")